 Installing seats for caregivers can set them up to feel that they cannot do it without a technician present.
 We should all strive to change our language around this when we catch ourselves saying we are doing “an installation” and instead say “a seat check” so that we all acknowledge and understand our role.

-Remember we are working to build bridges and empower parents.
+Remember we are working to build bridges and empower caregivers.
 Focus on best practice and avoid scare tactics.

 Defer always to the built-in angle indicator and manufacturer’s instructions, and recline a seat as much as permitted for a newborn.
 Do not routinely use measuring tools unless the manufacturer directs you to.